Wedding Planning

 The First Step

 Contact Fr.
 Chuck (info on first page) to schedule an initial meeting before selecting a wedding date.
-Your date/time will be secured on the church calendar when down payment has been received.
+At St. Thomas More Church, we understand that preparing for marriage is an important and deeply personal journey for each couple.
+Our marriage preparation process is designed to support and guide you as you embark on this sacred union.
+Your date/time will be secured on the church calendar after your conversation with Fr.
+Chuck and when down payment has been received.

 Parish Registration